- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Once you have found your policy wording, we recommend you search for the section or word you are looking for by clicking control (as seen on your keyboard as ‘Ctrl’ or ‘Cmd’ for Mac users) and the F key on your keyboard.
 This will then take you to anywhere in the wording where that phrase is used, and you should be able to find out quickly if you have cover for the claim you wish to make.

-If can’t access the search bar, do not worry, you can give us a call and we can help answer any questions you have and guide you to what cover you have.
+If can’t access the search bar, do not worry, you can contact us and we can help answer any questions you have and guide you to what cover you have.

 How to make a claim?